powersimmani/MRI-based-Diagnosis-of-Rotator-Cuff-Tears-using-Deep-Learning-and-Weighted-Linear-Combinations/README.md

 </ul>

 Each data contains 16 image files of 512x512 size.
 Those are the (coronally) sliced images of a 3-D T2 MRI.
 The physical gap between each image is known to be about 2mm.
 Sample image stream for each class is as follows.
-(Normal, Partial-thickness tear, followed by Full-thickness tear)
+(Normal, Partial-thickness tear, and Full-thickness tear)

 ![RCT_description](images/normal.png?raw=true "RCT_description")
 ![RCT_description](images/partial.png?raw=true "RCT_description")